 Creating the “Porridge Pot”

 I keep a perpetual starter in a quart-sized (for 1-2 people) wide-mouth mason jar.
-I begin the starter by adding 2 servings (about 1/3 cup dried grains per person per day).
-Once it begins fermentation (which takes about 2-3 days), then I use half the contents for a serving to cook with, leaving enough to continue the ferment.
+I begin the starter by adding 2 servings of grains.
+Once it has initially fermented (which takes about 2-3 days), I then use half the contents daily to cook, leaving enough to continue the ferment.

 You might see bubbles forming in the glass, and it will take on a characteristic “sour” smell, like sourdough.
 If you wait 2 days or longer, you’ll definitely notice a soured smell.
 (This is a good thing, as the lactobacilli have come to the party!)
 The fermentation activity varies with the season and the climate.

 Another great thing about the starter is that it’s very stable.
 I’ve gone a full week without using it, and it just keeps on fermentin’!
 Note that the sour taste mostly cooks out… but not while it’s cooking, mind you.
 It will be a bit stinky while it cooks, but it cooks quickly!

 Here are a few ideas as to what to mix into your porridge.
 Savory or sweet, the sky is the limit!

 - 150 grams about 1 cup groats, rolled or steel-cut oats, wheat berries, rye berries, millet, barley or any other (preferably whole and organic) cereal grain